 Summary

-This article presented steel microstructure, explained it, and discussed its various properties.
-To learn more about steel microstructure, contact a Xometry representative.
+This article defined steel microstructure and discussed its phases, properties, and influencing factors.
+To learn more about steel microstructure, contact an Xometry representative.

 Xometry provides a wide range of manufacturing capabilities and other value-added services for all of your prototyping and production needs.
 Visit our website to learn more or to request a free, no-obligation quote.